Earconwald: Relics and shrine

+In late 1549, at the height of the iconoclasm of the Reformation, Sir Rowland Hill altered the route of his Lord Mayor's day procession and said a de profundis at the tomb of either Erkenwald or Bishop William.
 There are differing accounts of what happened to his relics, with suggestions the relics were plundered or incinerated, or that he was reburied in St Paul's Cathedral at the east end of the choir, or that they might have been "hidden to be recovered later".

 One commentary on the location of his relics summarises the understanding of this point as follows:

 "his relics were either destroyed or hidden in a secure place by the faithful from the bloodthirsty iconoclasts.
 There is a modern speculation that the relics... may still rest at the east end of the present Cathedral choir next to the east altar.
 Perhaps one day... will reveal the fate of this holy man’s bodily remains."

 One commentator has observed that "destruction of this major shrine, located behind the high altar, severed the last connection between St Paul’s and its Saxon predecessor ... (the precise whereabouts have yet to be discovered)."

-The burials of both Earconwald and Sebbi quickly became the focus of saints’ cults and pilgrimages.
-This local mania for miracles and relics has been described as the first evidence that Londoners were becoming enthusiastic about Christianity and that newly returned religion had found its footing in the area.

-Erkenwald's grave was a popular place of pilgrimage up to the Reformation.

-Wren moved the orientation of St Pauls when constructing the current Restoration Era building.
-He looked for the relics of Erkenwald which some traditions said were at the cathedral but did not find them.